struct/Nerve/README.markdown

     Nerve showcases the best part about Ragweed: cross platform debugging.
-I originally wrote Nerve as a small Ragweed script that kept stats on the functions my fuzzers were triggering in my target process.
-This let me know what code paths my fuzzer was reaching and which ones it wasn't.
-It only took a few hours to make it work on all Ragweed supported platforms, and since then it has grown into a better tool.
-It now supports simple configuration files for breakpoints, event handler scripts and more.
+I originally wrote Nerve as a small Ragweed script that kept stats on the functions my fuzzers were triggering in a target process.
+This told me what code paths my fuzzer was reaching and which ones it wasn't.
+It only took a few hours to make it work on all Ragweed supported platforms, and since then it has grown into a much more capable tool.
+It now supports configuration files for breakpoints, event handler scripts and more.

+    We have included several working examples with Nerve so that you aren't lost the first time you try it.
+If you develop some useful scripts with it let us know and we can make them part of the default package.

 ## Supported Platforms

     Nerve is supported and has been tested on the following platforms:

     Windows 7
-    Windows XP
+    Windows XP SP3
-    Linux Ubuntu 10.4
+    Ubuntu Linux 10.4
-    Linux Ubuntu 9.10
+    Ubuntu Linux 9.10
     Mac OS X 10.6
     Mac OS X 10.5